snakehaihai/snakehaihai.github.io/_news/announcement_27.md

 ---

 🎤 Online invited lecture for the **Zhejiang Key Laboratory of Industrial Big Data and Robotic Intelligent Systems** (Hangzhou, China).
-I was invited to give a talk on **November 28, 2025, 3:00 PM (GMT+8)**, sharing expertise in **Robots Among Humans: From State Estimation to Interaction** for next-generation autonomous systems.
+I was invited to give a talk on **November 28, 2025, 3:00 PM (GMT+8)**, sharing expert opinions in **Robots Among Humans: From State Estimation to Interaction** for next-generation autonomous systems.